mpizenberg/static-site-zola/content/posts/introduction-git.md

 ### Table of contents of the document

 1. Getting Started
     1. About Version Control
-	2. Bit Basics
+    2. Git Basics
     3. First-Time Git Setup
 2. Git Basics
     1. Getting a Git Repository
     2. Recording Changes to the Repository
     3. Viewing the Commit History
     4. Undoing Things
     5. Working with Remotes
 3. Git Branching
     1. Branches in a Nutshell
     2. Basic Branching and Merging